Human Resource Services

 Collective bargaining unit employees refer to the applicable bargaining unit agreements for requirements regarding performance evaluations.

-Sample performance expectations and advisory guidelines for safety performance factors are available by employee category under the "Managers" area of the HRS website at:
+Sample performance expectations and advisory guidelines for safety performance factors are available by employee category under the "Managers" area of the Human Resource Services (HRS) website at:

 FACULTY ANNUAL REVIEW

 Faculty are reviewed annually in accordance with policies and regulations in the Faculty Manual.
 To view the manual, go to:

 The Office of the Provost provides forms and instructions to supervisors during the spring semester.